DiamondLightSource/nexgen/docs/usage.rst

     copy_nexus gen original_nexus=File.nxs data_filename=File_0001.h5 skip=NXdata skip=NXsample

  - Copy metadata from a Tristan NeXus file to NXmx format.
+The main application fo this tool is to copy the necessary metadata to a new NeXus file following the NXmx format after binning event data into images.
 The default `experiment_type` for copying Tristan metadata is set to rotation; when dealing with a single image, this value can be set to stationary like in the example below.

  .. code-block:: console